robtweed/qoper8-fastify/README.md

 [*QOper8-wt*](https://github.com/robtweed/qoper8-wt) and [QOper8-cp](https://github.com/robtweed/qoper8-cp) Modules
 with Fastify.

 The *QOper8-wt* and *QOper8-cp* Modules allow you to easily and simply maintain a pool of Node.js Worker Threads or Child Processes respectively.
 When using these modules, messages are placed in a queue, from where they are dispatched to an available Worker Thread or Child Process and handled by a module of your choice.
-This queue-based architecture creates a highly-scalable architecture for handling large amount of messages, particularly if some require significant CPU resources, since the load imposed by handling the messages is off-loaded to a Worker Thread or Child Process.
+This queue-based architecture creates a highly-scalable architecture for handling a large amount of messages, particularly if some require significant CPU resources, since the load imposed by handling the messages is off-loaded to a Worker Thread or Child Process.
 An interesting and often desirable aspect of these Modules is that each Worker Thread or Child Process only handles a single message at a time, meaning that during their processing, Node.js concurrency is not an issue.

 *qoper8-fastify* integrates these modules with Fastify, with the result that every incoming HTTP request received by Fastify is automatically repackaged and forwarded as a message to a Worker Thread or Child Process, where it is handled by a module of your choice, based on the signature of the incoming request.